marcdotson/data-5600/notes/notes.md

 - Everything you’ve worked on is to inform the managerial decision, so if you don’t it’s like giving up at the end of the race
 - Discuss good and bad examples of communicating modeling results
-- Exercise: Finish setting up a data stack, write about which part of the modeling workflow you’re most/least comfortoable with, use Quarto to render the document
+- Exercise: Summarize the case’s objective and the ideal data
 - Wrap up

-# Week 02 (Sept 3; Jan 12, 14)
+# Week 02 (Sept 3; Jan 12, 14; May 11, 13)

-## Decisions and Data / Loss and Likelihood Functions / Payoffs, Losses, and Likelihoods (Sept 3; Jan 12)
+## Decisions and Data / Loss and Likelihood Functions / Payoffs, Losses, and Likelihoods (Sept 3; Jan 12; May 11)

-### Decision Theory
+### Decisions

-- Get started (solution, schedule, and workflow)
+- Get started (solution, schedule w/o dates?, and workflow)

-- Introduce the case and start illustrating in more detail the modeling workflow
+- Use the case to start illustrating in more detail the modeling workflow
-- Illustrate decision theory with a pros and cons list? then a payoff/loss matrix? maximize beneift/minimize loss

 - Decision theory is a principled, unifying framework for informing decision making in the presence of uncertainty

+- Need to communicate with domain experts to understand the problem and how to inform the decision

+- Illustrate decision theory with a pros and cons list? then a payoff/loss matrix? maximize utility/minimize loss

+- Maximize profit, maximize market share, minimize churn, etc.

+- Equivalence of utility and loss functions: u(a, s) = - l(a, s) (or
+  l(a, s) = - u(a, s))

 - Actions, states of the world, objective function (payoff/loss) (starting on BID p.
 239)

+- Illustrate first with decision making under *certainty*

+- Consider clearing up the difference between uncertainty and risk (BID
+  p.
+199)?

+- Profit and revenue as a function of demand

+- Understand or assume costs (consumer goods 20% markup)

+- Example loss functions – or just focus on a linear profit function?

+- Risk neutral, risk averse, risk seeking loss functions (BID p.
+227)

+- What are the inputs into the function?
+Parameters – the states of the world – along with what actions to take?

+- The fact that we don’t know the state of the world is what motivates probability and statistics

 - Activity:

 ### Data Generating Process

 - Stories – modeling as storytelling, starts as a narrative and then gets mathematized

+- One way to consider this is what data would you need to inform your decision?
+Or what is the ideal dataset for your objective?

 - Reference DAGs in DATA 5620

 - Using linear models to formalize this story and probability distributions to quantify uncertainty

 - Models are simplifications of reality, but the goal is to capture the essence of the data generation process

 - No free lunch theorem: which model is best depends on the application
-- Activity:

-### Loss and Likelihoods Functions

-- Example loss functions – or just focus on a linear profit function?
-- Risk neutral, risk averse, risk seeking loss functions (BID p.
-227)
-- Maximize profit, maximize market share, minimize churn, etc.
-- What are the inputs into the function?
-Parameters – the states of the world – along with what actions to take?
 - Example likelihoods (as models of the data generating process)

 - Generative models, use to generate or simulate data to evaluate assumptions, prepare for an analysis, test code (recover parameters)

 - Signal simulating data

+- Activity:

 - Exercise:

 - Wrap up

-# Week 03 (Sept 8, 10; Jan 21)
+# Week 03 (Sept 8, 10; Jan 21; May 18, 20)

-## Probability and Statistics / Probabilistic Machine Learning (Sept 8; Jan 14)
+## Probability and Statistics / Probabilistic Machine Learning (Sept 8; Jan 14; May 13)

 A probabilistic approach to machine learning enhances the principled, unifying framework provided by decision theory.
 This includes Bayesian